melezhik/Sparrow6/documentation/taskchecks.md

 ## Code expressions pitfalls

 - Don't use code expressions to print another
-DSL expressions ( for instance - regexp:, generator:, code:, within:, begin:, between: , etc ) , this does not make a sence as DSL parser does not treat output from code: expressions as check rules, it just dumps the output as is.
+DSL expressions ( for instance - regexp:, generator:, code:, within:, begin:, between: , etc ) , this does not make a sense as DSL parser does not treat output from code: expressions as check rules, it just dumps the output as is.
 Instead use generator: to generate new check rules or DSL expressions

-- Always set language identificator on the very first line of code block, or else default language (Perl) will be applied which is not probably what you want
+- Always set language identification on the very first line of code block, or else default language (Perl) will be applied which is not probably what you want

 - For code expressions written on Python